 - a written villa transfer agreement (private version) and the “sale of a structure document” (land office used version, not a true government document)

 - the use of the general land office power of attorney form (Tor.Dor.21) which is nothing specific for the villa transfer

 - supporting documents like the Tabian Baan (blue house book), previous villa sales agreements, building permissions, etc.

-Under Thai laws a 30 day public announcement period has to elapse before the copy of the Thai script sale of a structure agreement is issued by the land office.
-The notices of tan intended house transfer are published at the Local Government Office (Or Bor Tor), the District Office, the Sub-district Office (Kamnan), and the building itself.
+Under Thai industry practice, a 30 day public announcement period has to elapse before the copy of the Thai script sale of a structure agreement is issued by the land office.
+Four notices of the intended house transfer are published at the Local Government Office (Or Bor Tor), the District Office, the Sub-district Office (Kamnan), and the building itself.